Last updated on April 4th, 2022

-Moving around is fun, enriching experience.
-If you are currently living in the States or considering to move to America then we hope you’ll find value in this article.
+Moving around is a fun, enriching experience.
+If you are currently living in the States or considering moving to America then we hope you’ll find value in this article.
 And, perhaps it will shed some light on places you probably have not been considering before.

 The list of the best cities in America to move to is based solely on our own opinion.
 We have visited all the places mentioned below, seriously considering each of them for our move.

 You are probably surprised seeing Burlington on the list, aren’t you?
 This city is one of the most underrated in America.

 Burlington is small, around two hundred thousand people live there, but it is very vibrant and family-friendly.
 There is always something to do in the largest city in Vermont with beautiful scenery around.

 Since it is perched on the shores of a huge Lake Champlain, water sports and attractions are endless there.
 In less than one hour proximity, you can hike, bike or ski.
 Many concerts, exhibits, and shows are taking place around the city.
 Burlington is also home to one of the universities, which makes it particularly cozy.

-Let me mention that there are dozens of cheese farms, amazing farmers markets, museums, breweries, cute bed and breakfast places.
+Let me mention that there are dozens of cheese farms, amazing farmers’ markets, museums, breweries, cute bed and breakfast places.
 Maple syrup and apple cider farms along with famous Ben and Jerry ice cream are also in the Burlington area.
 And people.
-Residents of Burlington are warmhearted and friendly.
+The residents of Burlington are warmhearted and friendly.
 They are welcoming and supportive of all citizens, expats, and immigrants.